Pizza deliveryman shot by police gets $4.4M settlement

 - Man dangling by neck from Colorado ski lift saved by professional slackliner

+The two officers remain on desk duty while an internal review continues.
+City prosecutors have declined to file charges.

-The settlement includes new training policies for plainclothes officers.
+The settlement announced Friday includes new training for plainclothes officers on identifying themselves and showing their badges.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.